pydata/xarray/doc/contributing.rst

 Now that you have an issue you want to fix, enhancement to add, or documentation to improve, you need to learn how to work with GitHub and the *xarray* code base.

 .. _contributing.version_control:

 Version control, Git, and GitHub
 --------------------------------

-To the new user, working with Git is one of the more daunting aspects of contributing to *xarray*.
-It can very quickly become overwhelming, but sticking to the guidelines below will help keep the process straightforward and mostly trouble free.
-As always, if you are having difficulties please feel free to ask for help.

 The code is hosted on `GitHub <https://www.github.com/pydata/xarray>`_.
 To contribute you will need to sign up for a `free GitHub account